anonymousEROS/AK-ame/README.md

 # AK-ame
--Beta v2.0
+- Beta v2.0
--Fixed duplications of items with 'reutrn'
+- Fixed duplications of items with 'reutrn'

 ## Mission
 - Our mission is to create an elegant and user-friendly application with a clean UI that empowers users to effortlessly add their daily tasks.
 Upon completion, users can seamlessly remove these tasks from their collection